ohare93/brain-brew/README.md

 # Features of Brain Brew
 ### Multi-directional Card Syncing
-Make a changes in a your source file and sync those into your Anki collection.
+Make changes in your source file and sync those into your Anki collection.

 Make changes inside Anki and pull those back into the source.